serqco/retrievelit/README.md

     Use this base class if you need the fully resolved DOI to build the PDF URL.
 - The class has to implement the method `get_pdf_url(self, doi)` which will receive the (resolved) DOI and must return a full URL containing the relevant PDF file.
 - Try to use the logging module to at least log the final URL and any relevant steps before that at the `Debug` level.
-- The program will automatically pick up the new class and match it against the `--mapper` argument when starting the downloader.
+- The program will automatically pick up the new class and match its name against the `--mapper` argument when starting the downloader.
 #### Example
 ```python
 import logging